 US Naturalization Process Guide

 US naturalization is the process by which eligible non-US nationals born outside the USA can apply to become a US citizen.
-The following guide provides an overview of the naturalization process.
+The following guide provides an overview of the US naturalization process, and the steps you will need to take to become a citizen of the USA.

 There are various general eligibility criteria that must also be satisfied when applying for naturalization.
 These include the following: